 Maltese legislation - overview

 Malta's perception in the whistleblowing world can be dual.
-It is both comprehensive in terms of legislation and ineffective speaking about real cases of whistleblowers asking for protection.
-While Maltese media present whistleblower regulations as second-best among similar European countries regulations, the conclusion of NGOs is slightly different.
+It is both comprehensive in terms of legislation and ineffective in speaking about real cases of whistleblowers asking for protection.
+While Maltese media present whistleblower regulations as second-best among similar European countries' regulations, the conclusion of NGOs is slightly different.

 “Protection of the Whistleblower Act” is a relatively new provision in Malta dating back to 2013 - a few other European countries similarly adopted whistleblowing regulations after 2010.
 Even though Malta had a chance to implement a whistleblowing protection provision as a part of the Consumer Affairs Act (1994), it never happened.
 The law on product safety (2001) also could be complemented with a whistleblower provision, however, Malta has chosen a long path to develop a separate whistleblower protection law.

-A new generation of whistleblowing laws (comparing to the Public Interest Disclosure Act from 1998 in the UK), to which Maltese law belongs is way more comprehensive than previous general regulation on safe work conditions.
-However, new laws not necessarily work better, and that’s exactly the case of Malta.
+A new generation of whistleblowing laws (compared to the Public Interest Disclosure Act from 1998 in the UK), to which Maltese law belongs is way more comprehensive than previous general regulations on safe work conditions.
+However, new laws do not necessarily work better, and that’s exactly the case in Malta.

 Whistleblowing in Malta - questions and answers

-It is clearly stated that disclosures made anonymously shouldn’t be considered as protected.
-Still, compliance officers and authorised personnel may take these reports into account and start the investigation.
+It is clearly stated that disclosures made anonymously shouldn’t be considered protected.
+Still, compliance officers and authorized personnel may take these reports into account and start the investigation.
 None of the whistleblower's rights, unfortunately, will apply.

 Are whistleblowers protected from retaliation?

-The Act precisely defines detrimental acts of employers and protects whistleblowers from most common ways of retaliation: displacement, disciplinary action, dismissal and others.
-Another positive side of Maltese approach is a broad definition of employees who are eligible for protection: volunteers, former employees, contract employees and more.
+The Act precisely defines detrimental acts of employers and protects whistleblowers from the most common ways of retaliation: displacement, disciplinary action, dismissal, and others.
+Another positive side of the Maltese approach is a broad definition of employees who are eligible for protection: volunteers, former employees, contract employees, and more.

 Which companies are obligated to have reporting procedures in place?

 The Act covers both public and private sectors, but with major exclusions and limitations.
-Private entities with less than 250 employees and 50 million euro turnover are excluded from the Act, which leaves a vast majority of private entities beyond the legislation scope.
+Private entities with less than 250 employees and a 50 million euro turnover are excluded from the Act, which leaves a vast majority of private entities beyond the legislation's scope.